Duartemartins/personalwebsite/_posts/2022-09-15-changing-my-mind.markdown

 lang: english
 ---

 I believe changing one's mind is a healthy sign of personal growth, and for years I've kept a small list of things I've changed my mind on.
-Writing is a great way to cement and expand on your thoughts so in that vein, I've decided to start a series of posts on subject I've changed my mind on.
+Writing is a great way to cement and expand on your thoughts so in that vein, here's one thing I've changed my mind on.

 >Strong opinions weakly held